-- Vessels, barges, tugs, and similar

-- water transportation equipment.

-- Any single purpose agricultural or horticultural structure (see section 168(i)(13)).

-Any tree or vine bearing fruit or nuts.
+- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure (see section 168(i)(13)). - Any tree or vine bearing fruit or nuts.

-Any municipal wastewater treatment plant.

-Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications.

-Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there).

-Any qualified leasehold improvement property (as defined in section 168(e)(6)) placed in service after October 22, 2004.

-Any qualified restaurant property (as defined in section 168(e)(7)) placed in service after October 22, 2004.

-Initial clearing and grading land improvements for gas utility property placed in service after October 22, 2004.
+- Any municipal wastewater treatment plant. - Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications. - Any section 1250 property that is a retail motor fuels outlet (whether or not food or other convenience items are sold there). - Any qualified leasehold improvement property placed in service before January 1, 2006. - Any qualified restaurant property placed in service before January 1, 2006. - Initial clearing and grading land improvements for gas utility property. - Certain electric transmission property specified in section 168(e)(3)(E)(vii) placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005. - · Any natural gas distribution line placed in service after April 11, 2005, the original use of which begins with you after April 11, 2005, and is not under self-construction or subject to a binding contract in existence before April 12, 2005.

-• Farm buildings (other than single purpose agricultural or horticultural structures).

-Municipal sewers not classified as 25-year property.

-Initial clearing and grading land improvements for electric utility transmission and distribution plants placed in service after October 22, 2004.
+- Farm buildings (other than single purpose agricultural or horticultural structures). - Municipal sewers not classified as 25-year property. - Initial clearing and grading land improvements for electric utility transmission and distribution plants.